 In certain cases our method fails to correctly extract the frontal lines.
 These cases lead to gaps within a front, wrongly extracted objects or wrongly connected fronts.
 Gaps originate from two factors.
 One is that another object is drawn on top of a frontal line, effectively splitting the front into two parts.
-The other cause of a gap is an aggregation of multiple front-symbols on a short segment.
+The other is an aggregation of multiple front-symbols on a short segment.
 As our method removes sections where a symbol is placed before reconnecting the remaining points, crowded placement of these symbols may make the remaining part of the front too short to be considered relevant and as such will be omitted.
-Wrongly extracted objects occur mostly with storms due to tropical storm symbols that are depicted in the same color as a warm front.
+Wrongly extracted objects occur mostly due to tropical storm symbols that are depicted in the same color as a warm front.
 As such our extraction method wrongly extracts these objects as well.
-The last cause of error occurs Finally, errors can occur when we try to sort the extracted coordinate pairs of a single front.
+Finally, errors can occur when we try to sort the extracted coordinate pairs of a single front.
 In some cases the sorting method may end up stuck in a local minimum, resulting in a wrong order of points.
 An example of such a faulty extracted image is shown in Fig. 3.
 However, these are relatively rare, only account for a small portion of fronts within a sample and many are going to be masked by the lower resolution of ERA5, which is why we ultimately decided to ignore these cases for this work.

-We can extract information for the following front types: warm , cold front, cold front, and occlusion fronts, respectively.
+We can extract information for the following front types: warm front, cold front, and occlusion.
 Since stationary fronts are indicated by alternating warm and cold fronts, we cannot extract this information from the images as obtained from DWD; this would interfere with the classification of warm and cold fronts.